-Can I apply for a Vietnam e-Visa while I am in Vietnam?
+Can I Apply for a Vietnam E-Visa While in Vietnam?

 No. You cannot apply for a Vietnam electronic visa (e-Visa) while you are already in Vietnam.
 E-visas are only issued to foreigners who are currently abroad and wishing to enter Vietnam, not to those who are already temporarily resident in the country.